-Prostate cancer is the most frequently diagnosed cancer in men and the second leading cause of cancer death, after lung cancer.
-As many as 1 in 6 American men will develop it during their lifetime, with most cases diagnosed in men 65 years of age or older.
-Some prostate cancers progress quickly and cause death within months or a few years, but most grow slowly and never pose a threat.
-Screening tests for prostate cancer are important for men to discuss with their health care providers, especially because expert panels have reached different conclusions about prostate screening.
+Prostate cancer is the most frequently diagnosed cancer in men, after skin cancer, and the second leading cause of cancer death, after lung cancer.
+As many as 1 in 7 American men will develop it during their lifetime, with most cases diagnosed in men 65 years of age or older.
+Some prostate cancers progress quickly and cause death within months or a few years, but most grow slowly and never pose a health threat.

 - Current technology cannot tell a slow-growing cancer from a fast one, and the cancer may never affect a man's health or life expectancy.

 - Diagnosis through biopsy (potential infection and bleeding) and side effects of treatment (impotence and incontinence) can be more harmful than the cancer itself.
 Most prostate cancers are slow-growing and may not cause any trouble.

-In spite of the controversy surrounding prostate cancer screening, many scientific and medical organizations recommend prostate cancer screening in average-risk men.
-This includes men with no known risk factors who have a life expectancy greater than 10 years.
-Experts agree that older and middle-aged men should receive balanced information about prostate cancer screening recommend that men discuss it with their healthcare provider.
-You need to know the risks, uncertainties, benefits and limits of prostate cancer testing and treatment and should work with your health care provider to understand your options and decide what is best for you.
+In spite of the questions surrounding prostate cancer screening, most health organizations agree that men should receive balanced information about prostate cancer screening recommend that men discuss it with their healthcare provider.
+You need to know the risks, uncertainties, benefits, and limits of prostate cancer testing and treatment and should work with your healthcare provider to understand your options and decide what is best for you.
 Before choosing prostate screening, you should weigh the pros and cons based on your age, life expectancy, family history, race, overall health, previous test results, and individual risk tolerance.

 One important factor to consider when deciding whether to undergo screening is your personal risk of developing prostate cancer: